 You should use both sitemaps to ensure better indexation, crawlability, and navigating through your store pages — for search spider and humans.

 However, since sitemaps alone are not going to cater to your SEO needs, you should cover sitemaps from a broader perspective.
-Check out the Magento 2 SEO Suite Ultimate Extension that covers not only sitemaps but plenty of other SEO-related features.
+Check out the Magento 2 SEO Extension that covers not only sitemaps but plenty of other SEO-related features.